- Spending time with a regular 308 hatchback

 - Read about the rest of our long-term fleet

-This week's update: We put the 308 GTi up against one of its closest rivals, the SEAT Leon Cupra 300.
-Can the Spanish contender put up a decent fight against our long-termer?
+This week's update: We put the 308 GTi up against the archetypal fast hatchback, the Volkswagen Golf GTI.
+Can the original contender still put up a decent fight against our long-termer?

 Peugeot 308 GTi 270: The story so far...